 Once we successfully receive your submission, the festival will not issue any refunds.

-Images Festival offers screening fees for all works selected to screen in our program.
-We follow the 2019 Independent Media Arts Alliance Fee Schedule.
+Images Festival offers screening fees for all works selected to screen in our program in accordance with the 2020-21 Independent Media Arts Alliance (IMAA) Fee Schedule.

-Please upload a preview copy to Vimeo and add a link to the online entry form.
-The password should be active from the date of submission until six weeks after the festival (See PUBLICITY AND PRESS PREVIEWS).
+Please upload a preview copy of your submitted work to Vimeo and add a link to view it on the online entry form.
+Make sure the password is active from the date of submission until six weeks after the festival (See PUBLICITY AND PRESS PREVIEWS).

-The festival team is not obliged to contact the filmmaker if we encounter broken links and expired, or incorrectly entered, passwords during the pre-screening.
+Please see that your submission is supplemented with the correct instructions for viewing, if any.
+The festival team is not obliged to contact the filmmaker if we encounter issues in viewing the work such as broken links or expired, incorrectly entered passwords during the pre-screening.

 We only accept digital preview copies as we do not have the capacity to view analogue prints in their original formats.